Ghosts of War (2020 film): Plot

 Chris' memories return.
 He and his men are not World War II veterans but soldiers of the present-day American military.
 Their final mission in Afghanistan was to evacuate a family called the Helwigs, who had been collaborating with the Americans, before an Islamic State patrol ambushed them.
 Ordered to hide by their CIA handler, the men watched as the Helwigs were slaughtered in the manner witnessed in the simulation.
-As the men left, the despairing mother of the family detonated a suicide bomb and with her dying breath uttered the word "Vetrulek", revealed to be an ancient curse that forces its recipients to endlessly relive their trauma.
+As the men left, the despairing mother of the family detonated a suicide bomb, and with her dying breath uttered the word "Vetrulek", revealed to be an ancient curse that forces its recipients to endlessly relive their trauma.

 Back in the hospital the power fluctuates, confusing the medical staff.
 Chris realises that the curse is real and that the spirits of the Helwig family now haunt the simulation that the men are experiencing.
-Convinced the only way to lift the curse is to confront the family, apologise and atone for their sins, Chris explains this to the medical staff, and insist asking to returns to the simulation.
-While the medical staff is preparing Chris' reconnection to the simulation, they are confused by the mainframe computer launching deletion of the patient memory.
-They shout that fact to Chris just before the countdown for sending him back announce five seconds to resume link to the construct.
-Finally, the timer reach zero and procedure initiate.
+Convinced the only way to lift the curse is to confront the family, apologise and atone for their sins, Chris explains this to the medical staff, and insists on returning to the simulation.
+While the medical staff are preparing Chris' reconnection to the simulation, they are confused by the mainframe computer launching deletion of the patients memory.
+They shout that fact to Chris, just before the countdown for sending him back announces five seconds to resume link to the construct.
+Finally, the timer reaches zero and the procedure initiates.
 He reawakens where his experiences began - camped out at night with his comrades as a figure watches from the shadows.